 Paraphrases are created when text or speech from another source are added into a project, but the writer chooses to summarize them and weave in his or her own writing and writing style.

-Even though the writer modifies the information from another source, it is still necessary to credit the source using proper MLA format.
+Even though the writer modifies the information from another source, it is still necessary to credit the source using proper format (Handbook 9).
 Paraphrased information uses the same MLA reference format as stated in the section directly above this one.

 “Stay hungry.
 Stay foolish.”
 Steve Jobs

 Steve Jobs encouraged students at Stanford to continue with their determination, drive, and ambitious behavior.
 They should never be simply satisfied with the status quo.
 They should continue to push themselves despite possible obstacles and failures.